The Basics of Defined Benefit Plans

 Any established business entity such as a Corporation, Sole Proprietor, or Partnership seeking to maximize tax deductions and provide a substantial retirement benefit for owners and other long-term quality employees.

-Could all employers benefit from a Defined Benefit Plan?
+Can every employer benefit from a Defined Benefit Plan?

-No. The Defined Benefit Plan is most advantageous for small stable business owners who are age 45 and over with 15 or fewer employees.
+No. The Defined Benefit Plan is most advantageous for small, stable business owners who are age 45 and over, with 15 or fewer employees.

 If a sponsor has another plan in place can he/she still adopt a Defined Benefit Plan?